Reviewing Pioneer Energy Services (PESXQ) & The Competition

-Pioneer Energy Services (OTCMKTS: PESXQ) is one of 26 public companies in the “Drilling oil & gas wells” industry, but how does it compare to its competitors?
-We will compare Pioneer Energy Services to related businesses based on the strength of its valuation, dividends, institutional ownership, analyst recommendations, risk, profitability and earnings.
+Pioneer Energy Services (OTCMKTS: PESXQ) is one of 26 publicly-traded companies in the “Drilling oil & gas wells” industry, but how does it contrast to its peers?
+We will compare Pioneer Energy Services to related businesses based on the strength of its earnings, analyst recommendations, valuation, risk, profitability, institutional ownership and dividends.

+This table compares Pioneer Energy Services and its peers’ net margins, return on equity and return on assets.

-70.3% of Pioneer Energy Services shares are owned by institutional investors.
-Comparatively, 76.3% of shares of all “Drilling oil & gas wells” companies are owned by institutional investors.
-6.3% of Pioneer Energy Services shares are owned by company insiders.
-Comparatively, 3.5% of shares of all “Drilling oil & gas wells” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+0.1% of Pioneer Energy Services shares are held by institutional investors.
+Comparatively, 70.0% of shares of all “Drilling oil & gas wells” companies are held by institutional investors.
+6.3% of Pioneer Energy Services shares are held by insiders.
+Comparatively, 3.7% of shares of all “Drilling oil & gas wells” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This is a summary of recent ratings and price targets for Pioneer Energy Services and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings for Pioneer Energy Services and its peers, as provided by MarketBeat.com.

 |Sell Ratings